 It's often the case that animals will allow you to approach quite close before they become anxious or aggressive.
 One trick I've learned over the years is to avoid approaching them in a straight line at pace.
 My approach is to move towards them, in a very indirect manner (e.g., zig zag) and, where possible, try to give the impression that I'm grazing.
 The message you're trying to send is that you're not interested in them and, as a consequence, you're not a threat.

 Admittedly the grazing idea works better with grass than ice.
 So, improvise!
 My point is that you need to ensure that your approach doesn't cause undue concern to your subject, resulting in flight or furry.

 There are Cats and there are Cats

-Now, obviously, I'm not suggesting you approach any kind of wildlife (e.g. animals, reptiles, spiders, etc) that has the potential to do you serious harm.
+Now, obviously, I'm not suggesting you approach any kind of wildlife (e.g., animals, reptiles, spiders, etc) that have the potential to do you serious harm.
 Remember, in the case of the above photo, I'm on a zodiac and not on the ice.
 What's more I'm a member of a small group who are all being looked after and, to an extent, managed by an experienced zodiac driver/guide.
 It's their job to get us close to the seal without provoking it.

 Photography can be a Team Effort

 The above photo showcases the skill of our driver/guide and is a testament to their understanding of animal biology.